 There’s a reason talent scouts frequent small-town malls looking for their next clients: Small-town malls are ideal places to encounter young people in their natural environment.
 So, when our web design team needed to evaluate potential updates to our partner schools’ online applications, it seemed appropriate that we, too, head to the mall to seek real-time reactions from our ultimate audience, high school students.

-At Royall & Company, we are no strangers to in-person testing.
+At EAB Enrollment Services (formerly Royall & Company), we are no strangers to in-person testing.
 Every year, we do interviews, exercises and tests with individual students to complement the quantitative data we gather by measuring responses to campaigns.
 But the shopping mall environment was new for us, and it proved to be a particularly rich source of input, transforming our experience into something more like “guerrilla user testing.”

 We nabbed a spot at the entrance to the food court (prime real estate indeed), and our web designers set to work scouting students to serve as test subjects.
 Just a few hours later, we had walked dozens of high school and college students through our application prototypes and learned several valuable lessons along the way—about how to get useful feedback from students and also about the design of our online applications.

 For this particular testing session, we were focused on two enhancements to our online applications.

 First, we were exploring a more intuitive approach to our validation experience on mobile devices.
 College applications are inherently large and complex, including for the sign-in and password-setting process, which poses particular challenges for mobile device users.
 Our goal in this test was to create for mobile-device users a new validation experience that could be scaled and adapted to meet each school's unique needs while still providing a great, seamless user experience.